 Tel: 0900 204 2040 (in English)

 Open: Monday to Friday, 14:00-22:00

 A wide selection of support groups for HIV / AIDS is available on the Iamsterdam website.

 There are eight comprehensive cancer centres (CCCs) in The Netherlands. they conduct research and assist relatives and patients.
 They each work with a group of hospitals.
 The website is in Dutch here.
 You can also find information in English on The Netherlands Cancer Group site.

 It can get lonely sometimes being a mum in a foreign country.
 One of the best and most complete support groups and information centres for mums is The Amsterdam Mamas.
 They also have a Facebook group here with 17k members.

 Support for Mental Health Issues

 Agencies and hospitals deal with all mental health issues.
-Your first line of mental health support is your GP, who will orientate you.
-They will then recommend the next actions based on their assessment of your condition.
+Your first line of mental health support is your GP, who will orient you.
+They will then recommend the following actions based on their assessment of your condition.
 You may well be recommended to see a specialist such as Amsterdam mental health professionals in our listings.

 If you need suicide support, you can call 0900 0113 or read more about their services for mental health.